 You are here

-This was published in the May 2013 Auctioneer Magazine.
-Used here by permission.
-Here’s a PDF of the article. — Carl
+This column was published in Auctioneer Magazine.
+Used by permission.

 By Carl Carter, APR